The first day blueprint: Mapping out a successful onboarding journey

 Welcome new hires

-Save time for paperwork and administrative tasks
+Save time for paperwork and admin tasks

 Introduce the company culture